Levitacus/DittyGetty-Public/README.md

 ```
 Usage: dittygetty import [OPTIONS] DATE

-      Imports a playlist from NPR or textfile Requires a date in the
+      Imports a playlist from NPR or textfile Requires a date in the format
-      formate MM-DD-YYYY
+      MM-DD-YYYY, 'today' or 'yesterday' keywords

 Options:
   --t TEXT   Starting time for parse
   --et TEXT  Ending time for parse
   --f TEXT   File: Option to save imported songs to a file rather than the
-             active playlist
+             active playlist.
+Can use today and yesterday keywords.
   --help     Show this message and exit.
 ```